artemave/vjs/README.md

 ### Configuration

 `g:vjs_dumb_require_complete` - don't strip out file extension from autocompleted modules and also show `index` modules.
 Defaults to `0`.

-`g:vjs_tags_enabled` - enable tags file auto generation.
-Defaults to `1`.

-`g:vjs_tags_ignore` - additional paths to ignore when generating tags file.
-By default vjs tags all non git ignored js/jsx/mjs files.
-Array.

-`g:vjs_tags_regenerate_at_start` - when vim starts and this is set to `0`, it will update existing tags file rather than regenerating it.
-Defaults to `1`.

 ## Usage